opensafely/documentation/docs/code-reviews.md

 ## What is a code review?

-A code review is a critical quality assurance practice.
-It involves systematically checking a fellow programmer's (or researcher's) code for potential errors or possible improvements.
+A code review is a critical quality assurance practice, commonly used in software development.

+A code review typically involves:

+1. checking a fellow programmer's (or researcher's) code for potential errors or possible improvements
-It is an everyday activity in the software development world and improves both quality and speed in programming.
-Code reviews also offer opportunities for both code author and code reviewer to learn from each other.
-Code reviews are standard practice within OpenSAFELY studies and the default should be to always get your code reviewed.

-## When to ask for code review?

-Code reviews should be the default.
-A good way of conceptualising when to ask for a review is to think about commits and branches.
-All your work should be done in branches and you should aim to merge your branches frequently.
-A user makes a branch to change a feature or adding some new analysis and make several commits to the new branch.
-When the time comes to merge this back to main, there is a natural inflexion point to do a code review, and each merge should be accompanied with a code review.
-If you are in a hurry, and no-one has time to do a more thorough code review, bear in mind that even a cursory code review is better than no code review.

-Merging a new branch should not be your only trigger for a review.
-If you are stuck or unsure what direction to take, a code review can clarify what path to take.
-In general, the more frequent the reviews, the better quality the code tends to be.
+2. providing constructive feedback to the author

+Code reviews are standard practice within OpenSAFELY studies.
+When making changes to study code, you should always have your proposed changes reviewed.

+!!! note
+    There is [more information on how to request and conduct code reviews](code-reviews-pull-request.md) in this documentation.

+### Benefits of code review for authors and reviewers

+Code reviews are learning and collaboration opportunities for both author and reviewer:

+* *Authors* benefit from having reviewers look at the proposed changes, because the reviewer might:
+  * spot bugs
+  * think of wider considerations outside the code change being changed
+  * think of alternative solutions that could be an improvement
+* *Reviewers* benefit from seeing a particular code implementation:
+  * the reviewer may be less familiar with the project (but, for critical changes, it is useful to have a reviewer be someone more familiar with the code)
+  * the reviewer may learn about programming language features, styles or idioms they did not know